| | | | |

 • Z Words: Zebra, zucchini, zig zag, zero, zipper.

-*Letter X: We teach the letter X as making /ks/ sound; however the words that begin with x have the /gs/ sound.
+*Letter X: We teach the letter X as making /k/ + /s/ sound; however the only English words that begin with x have the /gs/ sound.

 Tips & Info

 1. Review the pictures with your students before giving them the printables.
-Some pictures are obvious (b → bee) while others may need an explanation (a → acrobat).
+Some pictures are obvious (b bee) while others may need an explanation (a astronaut).
+As an added bonus, you’re teaching kids new vocabulary this way, too!

 2. Use these worksheets for independent, group, or center work.